mikescott/ie-virtual-machines/README.md

+:warning: **As of Feburary 2018 these links no longer work** :warning:

+---

 # Internet Explorer Windows XP and Vista Virtual Machines

 A few years ago Microsoft launched [modern.ie](http://modern.ie) which included virtual machine images of all their browsers going as far back as IE 6 in Windows XP.